AndersenJ/japanese-game-tools/README.md

 Sometimes, you may want to output to multiple terminal windows at a time.
 In that case, you need to use the `-o` flag.
 This allows you to specify how many outputs you want to have.
 For example, `./ocrtranslate -o 4` would output to named pipes `0.pipe`, `1.pipe`, `2.pipe`, and `3.pipe`.
 You would then use the included `monitorPipe.sh` script to monitor the content of those pipes.
 In the first terminal window, you would do `./monitorPipe.sh 0.pipe`, and so on.
 The ocrtranslate.py script will alternate which pipe it outputs to sequentially.

+### Troubleshooting
+#### The OCR software is doing a poor job of recognizing text.
+Try looking at the jp2.png file that gets generated.
+That's the file that tesseract actually looks at.
+If that doesn't have sharp text, try tweaking the percentage value in line 204.

+#### It isn't recognizing my mouse clicks
+Please submit an issue with the output of `xinput --list`.
+I just need to modify the filter on line 52.

 ## Deck Generator
 `generateDeck.py` is a tool for taking in a body of Japanese text and outputting a .csv document that can be imported into Anki.
 It takes the most common words in the document which aren't in banlist.list, n4.list, or n5.list, and makes flashcards for them.
-The flashcards have the target word and the whole line of text it was foudn on on the front, and the definition on the back.
+The flashcards have the target word and the whole line of text it was found on on the front, and the definition on the back.

 ### Setup
 Setup is the same as for OCR Translate, but you don't need maim, tesseract, xdotool, or xinput.